Hydrodynamic limit for the Ginzburg-Landau $\nabla\phi$ interface model with a conservation law and Dirichlet boundary conditions: Model and main results

 \subsection{Model}

-Let $D$ be a bounded, connected domain in $\real^d$ with a Lipschitz boundary.
-For convenience, let $D$ contain the origin of $\real^d$.
-In order to approximate profiles with the Neumann boundary condition by discrete ones, we will only consider $D$ satisfying the following: \begin{ass} Let $\tilde{D}_N=ND\cap \integer^d$.
+Let $D$ be a bounded and connected domain in $\real^d$ with a Lipschitz boundary.
+For convenience, we assume that $D$ contains the origin of $\real^d$.
+Furthermore, we assume the following condition on $D$: \begin{ass} Let $\tilde{D}_N=ND\cap \integer^d$.
 We assume that there exists a constant $C>0$ independent of $N$ such that

 for every $N\ge1$ large enough and $z\in \integer^d\smallsetminus \tilde{D}_N$, where $d_{\tilde{D}_N}$ is the ordinary graph distance on $\tilde{D}_N$. \end{ass} \begin{remark} Assumption~\ref{ass-domain} is satisfied if the domain $D$ is convex. \end{remark}